VasudhaPradhan/Starwberry-R-Analysis/report/project_report.md

-# Analysis of Treatment Effects on Growth, Yield, and Quality Traits of Strawberry Using R
+# Analysis of Treatment Effects on Growth, Yield and Quality Traits of Strawberry Using R

 ---

 ## 1. Problem Statement

-Strawberry cultivation involves multiple agronomic treatments that influence plant growth, flowering behavior, yield, and fruit quality.
+Strawberry cultivation involves multiple agronomic treatments that influence plant growth, flowering behavior, yield and fruit quality.
 In experimental horticulture, large datasets are often collected across replications and plants, but:

 - Data are commonly stored in complex, multi-sheet Excel workbooks